canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-hardening.md

 The Kubernetes STIGs contain guidelines on how to check remediate various potential security concerns for a Kubernetes deployment.

 {{product}} aligns with many DISA STIG compliance recommendations by default.
 However, additional hardening steps are required to fully meet the standard.
-The steps outlined below are recommendations that, when followed, will ensure compliance with DISA STIG.
+The steps outlined below are recommendations that focus specifically on resolving failing tests, ensuring a higher level of security.

 ## What you'll need